fromnineteen80/stakeholder/stakeholder_project_findings.md

 ### Critical Insight #3: The "Create Value" Endgame

 Most stakeholder platforms stop at engagement tracking.
-HP's framework goes further:
+The organization's framework goes further:

-**Step 9:** Measure value *for HP* (competitive advantage, future opportunities)
+**Step 9:** Measure value *for [Company]* (competitive advantage, future opportunities)
 **Step 10:** Measure value *for stakeholders* (mutual benefit, collaboration)

 This is the **shared value philosophy** that Soappboxx emphasizes.
 Our platform needs: